 Step 5 – Double check the route a little way ahead of the actual walk

-Check your route prior to leading the walk and check on the weather and any other factors.
+Check your route prior to leading the walk and, check on the weather and any other factors.
 Any changes should be sent out using Stop Press on the website.
-There is a form for doing this on the Contact Us page here.
+There is a form for doing this here.

 Step 6 – Lead and Enjoy!